NikolasMMSM/Product-Mgnt-AI-Agents/AIAgentPM/README.md

 ## ⚠️ Disclaimer

-This app uses the GPT-3.5-turbo API from OpenAI.
-Please keep your API key secure and monitor your usage according to your OpenAI plan.
+This app uses the GPT-3.5-turbo API from OpenAI or NVIDIA's Llama-3.1-Nemotron-Ultra-253B-v1 .
+Please keep your API key secure and monitor your usage according to your OpenAI.
+For set up the NVIDA's Llama-3.1-Nemotron-Ultra-253B-v1 API key:
+- Sign up or log in at (NVIDIA Build)[https://build.nvidia.com/nvidia/llama-3_1-nemotron-ultra-253b-v1?integrate_nim=true&hosted_api=true&modal=integrate-nim]
+- Generate an API key

 ---